simper2025/BadgerClan/README.md

 - [ ] Only the host should have the start game button
 - [ ] A bad response from the client crashes causes an exception that stops the server

+### Documentation
+- [ ] Example tutorial for moving around
+- [ ] Example tutorial for determining boundaries
+- [ ] Example tutorial for identifying nearest enemies
+- [ ] Example tutorial for a sample bot